gloomurai85/luna-tic-landing-sim/README.md

 ## What this project does

-This mini-project models a **two-phase lunar descent** close to the surface:
+This mini-project models a **two-phase** lunar descent, focusing on vertical motion close to the surface:

-(1) a powered braking burn, followed by
+1. A powered braking phase where the engine delivers constant thrust to reduce the downward speed.
-(2) engine-off free fall down to touchdown.
+2. An engine-off free-fall phase from that point down to the surface.

 The simulator tracks: